What is baby-led weaning?

 Parents often claim that baby-led weaning reduces picky eating behaviours and promotes acceptance of a wider variety of foods.
 This is because your baby is introduced to a wider variety of tastes, smells, and textures at an earlier stage.

-I’m worried my baby may choke.
+You're worried your baby may choke.
 Does baby-led weaning increase the risk of choking?

 As your baby learns to eat solid food, it is natural to fear that they may choke.
 At 6 months of age, not all babies have developed the oral motor skills that are required for chewing and swallowing.
 Therefore, there may be a discrepancy in the baby’s ability to self-feed.
 Whether it is the conventional way of introducing solids or baby-led weaning, it is important to take the following steps to minimise the chances of your baby choking: